-Revenue from user charges generated from Mesa Water's customers support operations and maintenance, as well as capital improvement projects, to provide the high-quality water that the community depends on.
-Accordingly, water rates are reviewed every five years when a Water Rate Schedule is prepared to achieve the Board's financial goals.
+Revenue from user charges generated from Mesa Water's customers support operations and maintenance, as well as capital improvement projects, to ensure the high-quality water that the community depends on.
+Accordingly, water rates are reviewed every five (5) years when a Water Rate Schedule is prepared to achieve the Board's financial goals.
 Water rates are user charges imposed on customers for services and are the primary component of Mesa Water's revenue.
-Water rates are composed of a commodity (usage) charge, a fixed bi-monthly service charge.
-Mesa Water raised rates by an average of 5% in Fiscal Year 2022.
+Water rates are composed of a commodity (water usage) charge, a fixed bi-monthly service charge, and a capital charge for property owners.
+Mesa Water raised rates by an average of 8% in fiscal year 2023.